AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 - The list updates to show foodplaces with matching fields.
 - Info details shown in the status message: `3 foodplaces listed!`

+##### Valid Test case 3 – Finding with multiple tags (AND search):

+Command: `find t/cheap t/clean`

+Expected:
+- Displays foodplaces that contain both tags `cheap` and `clean`.
+- Status message shows number of matches.

+##### Invalid Test case 1 – Missing arguments:

+Command: `find`

+Expected:
+- The command fails and no search is performed.
+- Error details shown in the status message: `Invalid command format! find ...`

+##### Invalid Test case 2 – Empty prefix value:

+Command: `find t/`

+Expected:
+- The command fails and no search is performed.
+- Error details shown in the status message: `Prefix provided without value. find: ...`

+##### Invalid Test case 3 – Multiple cuisine prefixes:

+Command: `find c/japanese c/korean`

+Expected:
+- The command fails and no search is performed.
+- Error details shown in the status message: `Only one cuisine (c/) can be specified in a find command.`

+##### Invalid Test case 4 – Invalid tag name:

+Command: `find t/***`

+Expected:
+- The command fails and no search is performed.
+- Error details shown in the status message: `Tags names should be alphanumeric`

 ### Comparing two foodplaces

 Comparing two foodplaces from the list shown